What is Operational Resilience?

 DORA (EU)

-Requires EU financial entities to maintain ICT resilience frameworks, manage third-party ICT risks, and conduct advanced resilience testing.
+Requires EU financial entities to maintain comprehensive ICT resilience frameworks, conduct TLPT testing, manage third-party ICT risk, and report major incidents.
+Board accountability is explicit.

 UK Operational Resilience Regime

-UAE Central Bank resilience requirements covering BCM, crisis management, and technology resilience.
+UAE Central Bank requirements for financial institutions covering BCM, crisis management, third-party risk, and technology resilience β aligned with international standards.

-Reserve Bank of India resilience expectations for financial institutions covering BCM, cyber resilience, and outsourcing risk.
+Reserve Bank of India requirements for operational resilience in regulated financial entities, including BCM, cyber resilience, and outsourcing risk management.

 Operational Resilience Maturity